daviemakz/risen-js/README.md

 ### changeInstances()

-This is one of the key core operations in Risen.JS because this function allows you to increase and decrease the instances of any services you have already defined dynamically.
-This means it’s possible to have a service dedicated to monitoring load and increasing/decreasing instance count where necessary.
+This is one of the key core operations in Risen.JS because this function allows you to increase and decrease the instance count of any services you have already defined during runtime.

+This means it’s possible to have a service dedicated to monitoring load and increasing/decreasing the instance count of various services where necessary.
 The command is very simple, define the name of the service you want to change the instance count and define how many instances you want to add/remove.

 Command body for adding **3** instances to a service: